Get Admitted Today!Explore Rehabs Near You.

 • Nonjudgmental and safe environment.
 Staff should be committed to acceptance of diversity among clients as well as nonjudgmental about what you’ve done in the past or your feelings about alcohol.
 In addition, the environment should be welcoming and promote sobriety.
 Drug and alcohol use should not be tolerated, as this interferes with the effectiveness and safety of the environment.

 • Personal contact with staff during the program and after the program has been finished.
-Staff should work one-on-one with clients to help each person get and stay sober.
+Staff at a luxury alcohol treatment facility should work one-on-one with clients to help each person get and stay sober.
 Staff should change or update your treatment plan as you progress through the program, and after you finish the program you should have the opportunity to participate in aftercare activities for at least one year so that you can get the support you need to stay sober.

 Finding the Right Alcohol Rehab Center